PenTagaris/oldmapsnewtracks/_posts/2018-01-26-DontBeHasty.md

 {% include postpic.html file="IMG_20171205_115800.jpg" caption="If you didn't know, Justin is part python and can unhinge his jaw." %}

 {% include postpic.html file="IMG_20171205_1.jpg" caption="We found a rusty old playground at one of the campsites we stayed at.
-It was run by an American hippy who "escaped" the states in the 60's and came to live here.
+It was run by an American hippy who 'escaped' the states in the 60's and came to live here.
 She was a hoot to talk to.
 Not a big fan of Trump, shockingly enough." %}

 {% include postpic.html file="IMG_20171205_2.jpg" caption="We...um...may have had a bit too much wine." %}